shaypal5/gender_augmented_twitter_network/README.rst

 6. Finally, the sixth stage runs through the social graph file of the *kwak10www* dataset (``twitter_rv.zip``) and removes any links/edges where at least one of the nodes is not the intersection list.

-7. The seventh stage combines the previous output into a single `graphml <http://graphml.graphdrawing.org/primer/graphml-primer.html>`_ object written to the ``twikwak17.graphml.gz`` file.
+7. The seventh stage combines the previous outputs into a single `graphml <http://graphml.graphdrawing.org/primer/graphml-primer.html>`_ object written to the ``twikwak17.graphml.gz`` file.

 The final output thus consists of four files: